 There’s a special feeling in Edinburgh that makes you fall in love instantly.
 You’ll know what I mean the second you set foot on the Royal Mile.
 You’ll feel like you’re a part of what makes Edinburgh so unique, and you’ll want to stay a while and see that this place is all about.

-» While you’re in the area, we encourage you to look at taking a drive up to the East of Scotland for some great views, food, and whisky in Fife and Dundee.
+» While you’re in the area, we encourage you to take a drive up to the East of Scotland for some great views, food (especially in Fife), and the many gin and whisky distilleries.

 3. Holyroodhouse Palace

 The Palace of Holyroodhouse is the official residence of the Monarch in Scotland.
 The Royal Family stays at the Palace while visiting Edinburgh.
 When they’re not in town, the palace is open for public tours.
 You’ll definitely want to make this one of your top priorities to see, along with Edinburgh Castle, which are on opposite sides of the Royal Mile.

 You’ll get an up close look at the Queen’s official Royal Residence in Scotland, learn all about the past royals who have lived there, you can visit the Royal Apartments and Throne Room, the Great Gallery, where the Queen hosts state banquets, dinners and receptions.
 And walk through the Chambers of Mary Queen of Scot’s.